joestubbs/coe379L-sp24/docs/unit02/model_persistence.rst

 Model Persistence
 =================

-In this short model, we introduce the notion of model persistence and why it is important, and we describe a simple method for persisting and reconstituting models to and from files saved on disk using the Python ``pickle`` module.
+In this short module, we introduce the notion of model persistence and why it is important, and we describe a simple method for persisting and reconstituting models to and from files saved on disk using the Python ``pickle`` module.